echemdb/rawtofigure/rtfbook/chapter_rdm/metadata.md

 ## Annotating data automatically

 When (measurement) files are created in the file system, preferably the content of the YAML template is directly associated with the file.
 This can be achieved by monitoring the file system for newly created files.
-Following we illustrate the approach by using the Python watchdog module.
+Following, we illustrate the approach by using the Python watchdog package.
 Besides we also provide a solution with a graphical user interface.

 ### Watchdog